Rival Afghan 'presidents' hold parallel inaugurations | DW | 09.03.2020

 Afghanistan's two presidential rivals held parallel presidential inaugurations at the same palace on Monday.

 Incumbent President Ashraf Ghani and Chief Executive Abdullah Abdullah both claimed victory after last September's presidential elections.
-Ghani was declared the winner in February by the official electoral body but the polls were dogged by successive delays and claims of vote-rigging, said the country's electoral complaints commission.
+Ghani was declared the official winner but the polls were dogged by successive delays and claims of vote-rigging, said the country's electoral complaints commission.

 The ceremonies took place within minutes of each other in separate venues that were erected inside the grounds of Kabul's presidential palace.